paul-lab/practical-agile/_README.txt

 •	Customisable Story fields
 •	Import and Export of Stories
 •	Easy to install
-•	Free & Simple to Use
+•	Free & Simple to Use.